Jkytol/JKgatsby/src/content/post-7.md

 ### Skateboarding - Janne Kytölä

+vvvv
 ## https://youtu.be/KXHVpNaURHg
+ʌʌʌʌ

 ![](https://raw.githubusercontent.com/Jkytol/JKgatsby/master/src/images/skedekuva.PNG)

-Video was test with davinci resolve free video making software.
+I made this video to test davinci resolve a free video making software.
 Music was fast choice for copyright reasons.
 Didn't thought at the time to publish it so the sideproject wasn't aiming to be better than it could have been.
 Well, anyways theres some demonstaration of my previous skateboarding skills.

 ![skedepark](https://raw.githubusercontent.com/Jkytol/JKgatsby/master/src/images/skedepark.jpg)